-Domain: Leadership and Decision Making lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A 1 uny 2.
+Domain: Leadership and De cision N 1aking Im plement ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α lany 2.
 The school has developed, and regularly monitors progress for, goals related to short- and long-term improvement efforts to implement and improve inclusive educational practices, as measured by the BPIE.
 The school has developed a plan indicating goals related to inclusive practices.
 The leadership team reviews and shares the language and intent of s.
 1003.57(1)(f), F.S., with all staff and stakeholders.
 Once every three years, the school completes a BPIE assessment and reports the results of all planned short- and long-term improvement efforts to the district.
 The school leadership team analyzes data quarterly to monitor and evaluate progress toward meeting goals related to inclusive practices in the school.
 All stakeholder groups are represented and involved in a collaborative system of decision making to implement and improve inclusive practices across the school.
 The school provides access to goals related to short-and long-term improvement efforts on the school website and on request in the front office.
 The school handbook or website includes information on the school's process of shared decision making.
 Family input on inclusive practices is gathered in a variety of ways (surveys, interviews, focus groups, etc.).
-SAC minutes hort- and long-term improvement efforts, including distribu team meetings showing diverse representation. ition proce ess (e.g., v vebsite, fr ont office request form), data reports, meeting notes and goals r Note: Please see the Appendices: Glossary of Terms and Resources sections for information about the terms found above: stakeholder groups and s.
+Y Pinnacle, Support Facilitators Data Reports.
+SF and Guidance meets on a regular basis with admin and GenEd teachers to support and monitor student's progress. hort- and long-term improvement efforts, including distrib team meetings showing diverse representation. ution proc ess (e.g., website, f ront office e request form), data reports, meeting notes and goals r Note: Please see the Appendices: Glossary of Terms and Resources sections for information about the terms found above: stakeholder groups and s.
 1003.57(1)(f), F.S.
 Schools that have specific goals related to the BPIE indicators currently identified in an improvement plan would rate themselves as Partially Implemented.
 Schools that have not included goals related to the BPIE indicators in their improvement plan would rate this indicator as Not Yet.
-Comm ents:
+Comm nents:

-· · · · · · · · · · · · · · · · · · · •

-Domain: Leadership and De cision N laking

-lm plementa ation Stat tus

-Indicator Examples or Evidence of Practice Not Partially Eully.
-Data Sources/Supporting Evidence

-yet ВА Fully

-3. The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
+Domain: Leadership and De cision M 1aking Im plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α , 3.
+The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
 There are clearly identified roles and responsibilities for the key person (e.g., ongoing communication, data analysis and progress monitoring of BPIE goals).
 The key person is responsible for oversight and coordination of goals and action steps related to inclusive best practices.
-The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Staff handbook; School website; and Newsletters. > CCT/Best Buddies ESE SF's push in to Dept PLCs

-, including the role and responsibility of key person.
-Sched key person who oversees inclusive practices. ule or con nmunicatio on log of a ctivities/n neetings of key person.
-Samples of documents
+The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Stohool website; and Newsletters. > ESE Specialist overseas the implementation of the best practices to ensure they are met. , including the role and responsibility of key person.
+Sched key person who oversees inclusive practices. ule or con nmunicatio on log of a ctivities/r neetings of key person.
+Samples of documents Note: steps.
 Note: Aligns with District BPIE Indicator #6.
-Progre ess monitoring toward attainment of BPIE goals will occur a fter the s chool's ini tial BPIE a ssessmen t and development of priority goals/action steps.
+Progress monitoring toward attainment of BPIE goals will occur after the school's initial BPIE assessment and development of priority goals/action steps.
+Comm nents:

-Comm ents: